 |no agreed name||10/4/8|10|

 This “Stick Notation” scheme is an alternative to traditional naming such as “32-bar AABA”.
 Stick Notation additionally allows for forms that have no agreed traditional name.
-Alive Drumming prefers to allow for both of these schemes so that users may use the one they prefer.
+Alive Drumming allows for both of these schemes so that users may use the one they prefer.

-Here’s a short list of some songs with their intrinsic Song Forms (using Stick Notation).
+Here’s a short list of some songs with their Song Forms using Stick Notation.

 User Sharing of Song Form within the iOS Mobile App

 The Apple iOS App, Song Rhythm Tracks, also allows for the sharing of a Song’s track definition which includes its Song Form.